Carrie Derick: Achieving university professorship

 Following her PhD research, Derick then returned to McGill University.
 Given her previous seven years of teaching, researching, administration work and publishing (without pay) at McGill University, Derick wrote directly to Principal Peterson and was promoted to the position of assistant professor at one-third the salary of her male counterparts in 1905.

 In 1909, when Penhallow (Derick's former Master's supervisor, then chair for McGill University's Botany Department) fell ill, Derick assumed his role as chair.
 Penhallow died in 1910.
 Following Penhallow's death, Derick continued to run the department for three years.
 In 1912, McGill University began a search for a new department chair and did not recruit Derick, despite her previous experience or the strong support she received.

 Instead, Derick was officially appointed as professor of morphological botany by McGill University in 1912.
 This made Derick the first woman both at McGill University and in Canada to achieve university professorship.
 However, morphological botany was not Derick's research expertise, and this new position did not come with a pay rise, or a seat on the faculty.
 Derick was told by the McGill University president that this was a 'courtesy title' and she was not actually a professor.
 Furthermore, the new botany department chair assigned Derick work suitable for a demonstrator, not a professor.

 Derick continued to persevere in her role, and returned to teaching and research after a new demonstrator was hired.
 She later petitioned to have her title changed to professor of comparative morphology and genetics to be more representative of her expertise and research interests.

-Derick founded McGill University's Genetics department.
+Derick founded McGill University's genetics department.
 She created the Evolution and Genetics course (the first of its kind in Canada) and published a number of academic publications on botany.
 She was one of the few women to be listed in the American Men of Science (1910).

 Due to poor health, Derick retired in 1929.
-McGill University awarded her the honorary title of "professor emerita," making her the first female professor emeritus in Canada.
+McGill University awarded her the honorary title of "professor emerita," making her the first woman professor emeritus in Canada.